pydata/xarray/doc/plotting.rst

 TODO - replace with the convenience method from plot

-We can use :py:meth:`xray.FacetGrid.map_dataarray` on a DataArray:
+We can use :py:meth:`xray.plot.FacetGrid.map_dataarray` on a DataArray:

 .. ipython:: python